Five Critical Factors When Choosing A Solar Installer

 • Can you provide me with references in my area?

-• What is the lead time from my deposit payment to getting the system installed and electricity from the solar panels (including new meter)?
+• What is the lead time from my deposit payment to getting the system installed and electricity from the solar panels (including the new meter)?
 Can I have this in writing?

-• Have we agreed where all the cables will go and where any conduit will be visible?
+• Have we agreed on where all the cables will go and where any conduit will be visible?

-• Are the installers employed (and trained) by you or are they subcontracted?
+• Are the installers employed (and trained) by you, or are they subcontracted?

 Warranties